OUDSL/arcgisstorymaps/index.md

 ### Organize

 * At the bottom of the left panel, there is a button that says **organize**.
 This lets you re-arrange your sections as you see fit and save them into new positions.
 This is really helpful when you add and delete things!
-* Hover over your sections in the left panel: you can **duplicate** a section that you think is stylish, or **delete** a section entirely if you're really unhappy with it.
+* Hover over your sections in the left panel: you can **duplicate** a section that you think is stylish, or **delete** a section entirely if you're unhappy with it.
 * Cascade is kind-hearted and will let you **undo** these actions if you make a mistake.
 Watch for the **Undo** box that appears on the upper right hand side of the screen!

 ### Remove or Change Media

 * Did you upload a picture and dislike how it looks?
 Don't fret!
 The bottom left corner of the image will have a little edit button that looks like a pencil.
 Click that and then **Manage**.
+Next click **Change Media**.
 This is where you can replace your image with a better one.
 Click the check mark that appears in the botton left corner to save these changes.

 ![change media](/images/cascade_5.PNG)